 “[Ori Sherman’s] late artworks converge on a luminous certainty about the joy of life and the promise of ultimate deliverance… [that] shows in caring details of his renderings… [and] in his overall compositions which are rugged, confident and clear: Life and light burst through darkness to bring another day, and it is up to us to see and enjoy that power.” reflects Professor Greg Niemeyer, Professor for New Media, Department of Art Practice, UC Berkeley.

-A reception is planned for Sunday, October 23rd and will include speakers addressing Ori Sherman’s artwork and the historical context in which it was created. .
+A program and reception is planned for Sunday, October 23rd and will include speakers addressing Ori Sherman’s artwork and the historical context in which it was created. .

 The Magnes Collection is located at 2121 Allston Way in Berkeley, CA and the galleries will be open to the public this fall on Tuesdays, Wednesdays, and Thursdays from 11am to 4pm from September 6th through December 15th.
 Admission is free.

 Select high resolution images from In Twilight.
 Ori Sherman’s Creation are available for editorial use by the media, with captions and the statement: Courtesy of The Magnes Collection of Jewish Art and Life.
 All rights reserved.